The different fate of Apple’s Lisa and Macintosh (and why design matters)

 The development of the computer and its software had been long (some five years), expensive and troubled; the desire to recoup the high development costs led Apple to sell the Lisa at a price of nearly $10,000 in 1983, which was quite high even at those times (it was about twice that of an IBM XT with a 10MB hard disk).

-Furthermore, Jobs had leaved the Lisa team about one year before the launch of the new computer because of a dispute with Apple’s CEO, Mike Scott; eventually devoting himself to the creation of a new, simpler and cheaper machine: the Macintosh.
+Furthermore, Jobs left the Lisa team about one year before the launch of the new computer, for reasons that are not completely clear °°, eventually devoting himself to the creation of a new, simpler and cheaper machine: the Macintosh.

 The Apple Macintosh (1984)